nathansmith/fake-teams-app/README.md

 I created this demo for my [MA in Interaction Design](https://cvad.unt.edu/design/design-ma-in-ixd.html) at the [University of North Texas](https://unt.edu/).
 My capstone was entitled _Teams for Home "Mass Niche"_ and focused on a hypothetical scenario in which the [consumer version](https://microsoft.com/en-us/microsoft-teams/teams-for-home) of Teams had plugins.

-I built this using a few core technologies.
+I built it with a few core technologies.

 - [Panda CSS](https://panda-css.com/)
 - [Solid JS](https://solidjs.com/)